Grand Olympic Auditorium: History

-Seating capacity in the 1920s and 1930s was 10,400.
-In 1936 it had more gate entries than Chicago Stadium and Madison Square Garden combined, and had about double the ticket sales of rival Hollywood Legion Stadium.
+Seating capacity was 10,400 in the 1920s and 1930s.
+In 1936, the facility boasted more gate entries than Chicago Stadium and Madison Square Garden combined and approximately twice the ticket sales of rival Hollywood Legion Stadium.

-Throughout the 1930s, 1940s and 1950s it was home to some of the biggest boxing, wrestling, and roller derby events.
+Throughout the 1930s, 1940s and 1950s it was home to some of the biggest boxing, wrestling, and roller derby events in the country.

 1932 Olympics

 The Auditorium was leased by the 1932 Summer Olympics Organizing Committee for a very nominal sum sufficient to cover expenses, for the purpose of conducting the training and competitions of the boxing, wrestling and weightlifting events of the Games.
 At the time it was the largest indoor venue in the United States.

 Boxing

 Jules Strongbow is knocked out of the ring during a wrestling match at the Grand Olympic Auditorium on May 16, 1937.

 It has become somewhat of a landmark for boxing history.
 Charles Bukowski wrote about the Olympic: "even the Hollywood (Legion Stadium) boys knew the action was at the Olympic.
 Raft came, and the others, and all the starlets, hugging those front row seats. the gallery boys went ape and the fighters fought like fighters and the place was blue with cigar smoke, and how we screamed, baby baby, and threw money and drank our whiskey, and when it was over, there was the drive in, the old lovebed with our dyed and vicious women. you slammed it home, then slept like a drunk angel."

-The 1960s and 1970s were a major boom period for the Olympic, as major boxing and wrestling events were held at the arena every other Friday night, as well as being the home to the Roller Games Los Angeles T-Birds.
+The 1960s and 1970s were a major boom period for the Olympic.
+Major boxing and wrestling events were held at the arena every other Friday night.
+It also was home to the Los Angeles T-Birds in the Roller Games.